What is Search Engine Optimization for Accounting Websites?

-Search engine optimization (SEO) is the process of improving the volume and quality of traffic a website receives from search engines.
+Search engine optimization (SEO) for accounting firm websites is the process of improving the volume and quality of traffic a website receives from search engines.

 While search engine optimization sounds simple and easy to do, it takes considerable planning, knowledge, work and takes time to deliver results.
 As more and more businesses employ search engine optimization into their internet marketing strategy, the more competitive it becomes.